1. What is the history of ResponsibleSteel™?

 8. How are membership fees structured?

 A key principle is to be a multi-stakeholder not for profit organisation, encouraging membership of all types.
 A range of membership fees are applicable depending on the type, size and/or purpose of an organisation.
-Membership fees are set by the Board and reviewed on an ongoing basis.
+Membership fees are set by our Board and reviewed from time to time.
 For organisations that are commercially active in the steel supply chain, annual membership fees are determined by annual turnover/revenue.